andeya/goutil/README.md

 ### Status

-A handling status, similar to an error message.
+A handling status, similar to an error info.

 - import it